 IWLA Committee & Sub-Committees

-Secretary: Aoife McNicholl: Aoife graduated from Ulster University in 2012 with a L.L.B.
-Hons Law & Politics.
-Following graduation, she volunteered with the Committee on the Administration of Justice in Northern Ireland before beginning employment in Sheehan & Partners Solicitors in November 2012.
-Aoife is currently a trainee solicitor with Sheehan & Partners, working primarily in the areas of Criminal Defence, Judicial Review and Prisoner Litigation.
-Aoife joined the IWLA Committee in 2015.
+A native of Limavady, Aoife graduated from Ulster University in 2012 with a L.L.B.
+Honours degree in Law & Politics.
+Following graduation, she volunteered with the Committee on the Administration of Justice in Northern Ireland working on the Rosemary Nelson Inquiry.
+Aoife joined Sheehan & Partners in November 2012.

 Aoife qualified as a solicitor in December 2017.
 Aoife works primarily in the areas of Criminal Defence, Civil Litigation, Judicial Review and Prisoner Litigation, and has substantial High Court experience in the field of Prison Law.

 Rosemarie graduated from University College Dublin in 2000 with a BA (Political Science) degree and furthered her legal studies at post-graduate level at DIT.
 She is currently undertaking an LLM at Northumbria University on the topic of Article 41.2 of the Constitution, otherwise known as the woman’s place in the home provision.
 She qualified as a solicitor in 2015 after 15 years in a variety of in-house legal positions in a succession of software MNCs.
 Rosemarie has a strong interest in corporate governance having served on a variety of boards internationally and currently serves on the board of the Irish Red Cross.
 She joined the IWLA committee in 2018.